Wills & Estate Planning

 In the case of a charitable annuity, you’d donate money to the organization you support, and they’d take out an annuity on your behalf.
 You’ll get a percentage of that donation back every year based on your age (the older you are when you set up the annuity, the higher your disbursement percentage).
 When you pass away, the organization keeps the remaining balance.

-If you’ve run the numbers and decided an annuity is a smart move for you, a charitable annuity can check off two boxes at once by benefiting a charity you support.
-“Some folks may prefer a charitable gift annuity because of income and consistency of payments,” says Rita Cheng, a Certified Financial Planner at Blue Ocean Global Wealth.
+If you’ve run the numbers and decided an annuity is a smart move for you, a charitable annuity can check off two boxes at once: You can move forward with an annuity as part of your financial management, and plan for remaining funds to benefit a charity you support.

 If you itemize your taxes, you can take a deduction for the portion of your donation that the charitable organization expects to keep, based on IRS tables.